patelvinay111/IaCGuard/README.md

 ```
 - **Step 3:** Review the generated suggestions and make the changes to make the resources secure.
   - Note: Be careful not to have any unintended consequences making changes to resources in production environment.
+  - **Step 4:** Rerun the resource through SearchLight to confirm the vulnerability is fixed